ayshih/Square-L/README.md

 Square-L
 ========
 A SQRL client for Windows Phone 8, currently as a proof of concept.
-As of release 0.2, you can:

-* create and delete identities
+Release 0.4 has:

+* authentication following the latest SQRL specification (2013-10-13)
+  * scans SQRL QR codes
+  * verifies passwords, using scrypt parameters: N=2^14, r=8, p=1
+  * sends the SQRL authentication query via GET+POST
+* identity management
-  * master key uses randomness from camera images, the clock, and the PRNG
+  * create, using randomness from camera images, the clock, and the PRNG
-  * an identity called "test identity" with a hard-coded master key and password is recreated if deleted
+  * export as a QR code, using scrypt parameters: N=2^14, r=8, p=100 (NB: output format has not been standardized yet)
-* scan a SQRL QR code
+  * import an exported identity from the QR code
-* verify the identity's password and generate appropriate keys
-* optionally send the SQRL authentication query

 See also
 --------